Gina Ortiz Jones

-Gina Maria Ortiz Jones (born February 1, 1981) is an American intelligence officer and politician.
-She was confirmed as President Biden's Under Secretary of the Air Force by the Senate on July 22, 2021.
+Gina Maria Ortiz Jones (born February 1, 1981) is an American politician and U.S. Air Force veteran serving as the 184th mayor of San Antonio, Texas since 2025.
+A member of the Democratic Party, she previously served as Under Secretary of the Air Force from 2021 to 2023.

-The 2018 Democratic nominee for Texas's 23rd congressional district, Ortiz Jones was the first gay woman of color and military veteran running for office in Texas.
-She narrowly lost to the incumbent Republican Will Hurd.
-In May 2019, she launched a second campaign for the office.
-In the November 2020 general election, Republican nominee Tony Gonzales defeated Ortiz Jones by four percentage points.
+Jones was the 2018 Democratic nominee for Texas's 23rd congressional district, narrowly losing to the incumbent Republican Will Hurd.
+She ran again for the seat in 2020, winning the Democratic primary, and was defeated by Navy veteran Tony Gonzales in the general election.
+After her second loss, she served as Under Secretary of the Air Force in the Biden administration from 2021 to 2023.

+She ran for mayor of San Antonio in the 2025 election.
+In the May 3 general election, Jones advanced to the June 7 runoff, alongside Rolando Pablos.
+She won the runoff, defeating Pablos by nine points.
+She is the first Asian-American female mayor of a major city in Texas, the first openly gay mayor of San Antonio, and the first female mayor in Texas to have served in war.
+Jones is also the first mayor since 2005 to have not previously served on San Antonio's city council.

 Early life and education

 Born on February 1, 1981, in Arlington, Virginia, Jones grew up in San Antonio, Texas, as a first-generation American daughter of a single mother, Victorina Ortiz, an Ilocano from Pangasinan, Philippines.
 Her mother emigrated to the U.S. and earned a teaching certificate.

-Jones attended college on a Reserve Officers' Training Corps scholarship, after which she became a United States Air Force intelligence officer, served in the Iraq War, and eventually reached the rank of captain.
+Jones has a younger sister, Christi Ann.

 Jones graduated from John Jay High School in 1999.
 She earned a four-year Air Force Reserve Officer Training Corps (AFROTC) scholarship, allowing her to enroll at Boston University.
-In 2003, she graduated with a bachelor's degree in East Asian studies and a master's degree in economics.
+She graduated with a bachelor's degree in East Asian studies and economics and a master's degree in economics jointly in 2003.
 A lesbian who came out to her mother at 15, Jones served under the military's "don't ask, don't tell" policy, where she was at risk of losing her AFROTC scholarship if her sexual orientation was disclosed.

-She later earned a master's degree in military arts and sciences at the School of Advanced Military Studies of the United States Army Command and General Staff College.
+She later earned a master's degree in global and international studies from the University of Kansas in 2012 and another master's in military arts and sciences from the School of Advanced Military Studies at the United States Army Command and General Staff College in 2013.